madebykind/madebykind-v3/content/work/the-rivers-trust.md

     The Rivers Trust aims to bring together the people, knowledge, data and intelligence to help rivers thrive again; for us and future generations.

-    A key goal for Rivers Trust is to raise awareness of the poor state of rivers in the UK and to gain support from the general public to rally against the current lack of policies on keeping Britain’s water healthy and sewage free.
-They needed a clear and engaging website to relay this information clearly and concisely to gain support from groups that otherwise would not have known about the state of the rivers.
+    By raising awareness of the poor state of rivers in the UK, they rally the public against the lack of policies on keeping Britain’s water healthy and sewage free.
-# why:
+why:
-#   text:
+  text: Healthy rivers can play a huge part in reducing the effects of climate change, like flooding and drought.
+The UK's rivers are some of the unhealthiest in the world.
-#   person:
+  person: mat
-# impact:
+impact:
-#   text:
-#   stats:
-#     -
+  text: After the website launch, the Rivers Trust gained a significant amount of interest in its ‘State of the Rivers’ report, sewage map, and website which led to coverage on national TV and press.
-#   img: images/.jpg
+  img: images/work-rivers-trust-river-drone.jpg
-#   img_alt:
+  img_alt: A meandering river photographed from above

 # Header